jbarroso/clean-code/README.md

 Control variables for loops => declare them within the loop statement
 ### Instance variables
 Should be declared at the top of the class.
-Everybody should know where togo to see the declarations.
+Everybody should know where to go to see the declarations.
 ### Dependent functions
 If one functions calls another they should be vertically close, an the caller should be above the calle, if it is possible.
 ### Conceptual Affinity
 Group of functions performing a similar operation.
-They share commong naming scheme and perform variations of the same task.
+They share common naming scheme and perform variations of the same task.
 We want them to be close together.
 ## Vertical Ordering
 Downward direction => flow from high level to low level
 ## Horizontal Formatting